-- The aft-deck observatory of the Manhattan is a completely enclosed area with a roof, so in the event of rain, you will be covered.
+- The aft-deck observatory of these vessels is a completely enclosed area with a roof, so in the event of rain, you will be covered.

-- The Manhattan is accessible to those with walkers and canes.
-While the exterior deck is also accessible to those in wheelchairs, the Manhattan is not completely wheelchair accessible by average standards.
+- The vessels are accessible to those with walkers and canes.
+While the exterior deck is also accessible to those in wheelchairs, they are not completely wheelchair accessible by average standards.
 If you are in a wheelchair, please keep in mind that there is unfortunately no access into the main cabin (the back interior observatory).
-In addition, areas such as the and on-board restrooms have limited access as they are located down several steps.
+In addition, areas such as the on-board restrooms have limited access as they are located down several steps.
 A guest using a wheelchair who would like to reach the back observatory must be comfortable with being carried down by our crew.
 For this reason, we cannot safely accommodate guests who require this service if they weigh more than 175 pounds.
 If you will need this service, please click “Contact SailNYC” to discuss with us before purchasing tickets.

 - Can I book a private charter cruise?

 - Yes, private cruises can be a unique and elegant event for your group.
 If you are interested in booking a private cruise, please contact us by clicking “Contact SailNYC” to the left of the page.